 Livermore Computing staff is enhancing the high-speed InfiniBand data network used in many of its high performance computing and file systems.

 MPI_T is an interface for tools introduced in the 3.0 version of MPI.
 The interface provides mechanisms for tools to access and set performance and control variables that are exposed by an MPI implementation.

-AutomaDeD is a tool that automatically diagnoses performance and correctness faults in MPI applications.
-It has two major functionalities: identifying abnormal MPI tasks and code regions and finding the least-progressed task.
-The tool produces a ranking of MPI processes by their abnormality degree and specifies the regions of code where faults are first manifested.
+This tool that automatically diagnoses performance and correctness faults in MPI applications.
+It identifies abnormal MPI tasks and code regions and finds the least-progressed task.

 Working on world-class supercomputers at a U.S. national laboratory was not what Edgar Leon, a native of Mexico, envisioned when he began preparing for university.

 These techniques emulate the behavior of anticipated future architectures on current machines to improve performance modeling and evaluation.